thomasp85/fiery/README.md

 *So how is this different from [httpuv](https://github.com/rstudio/httpuv)?*

-Now we’re getting somewhere\! httpuv is sitting in the bottom of the stack for both Shiny and Fiery, but where Shiny build an elaborate, opinionated and complete framework on top of httpuv, Fiery “merely” adds a lot of convenience to running a httpuv based web server.
-You could say that Fiery *sits between* httpuv and Shiny, and that Shiny (or an alternative framework) could in theory be build on top of Fiery.
+Now we’re getting somewhere! httpuv is sitting in the bottom of the stack for both Shiny and Fiery, but where Shiny builds an elaborate, opinionated and complete framework on top of httpuv, Fiery “merely” adds a lot of convenience to running a httpuv based web server.
+You could say that Fiery *sits between* httpuv and Shiny, and that Shiny (or an alternative framework) could in theory be built on top of Fiery.

 ## How to install this